 by Burk Parsons

-It seems that every new year, we are caught up in a whirlwind of well-intentioned resolutions.
-With premeditated bursts of enthusiasm, those closest to us begin to take part in peculiar, and sometimes public activities that even cause neighborhood children to look puzzled.
-We find ourselves bearing witness to surprising edicts and seemingly self-conscious new year’s manifestos whereupon we are summoned to behold what sweeping changes may come — resolutions for impending dispositions, impossible diets, and impenetrable fortresses of discipline.
+It seems that every December, many people make well-intentioned resolutions for the new year.
+With premeditated bursts of enthusiasm, they are caught up in a whirlwind of peculiar, and sometimes public, activities that puzzle even neighborhood children.
+We witness surprising promises and new year’s manifestos whereupon we are summoned to behold what sweeping changes may come in the new year.

-The nineteen-year-old Jonathan Edwards knew his weaknesses and was aware of the destructive nature of his sin, so he resolved to make and keep certain resolutions in his effort to live for God’s glory.
-He helped pave the way for us all as he prefaced his seventy resolutions with these words:
+The nineteen-year-old Jonathan Edwards knew his weaknesses and was aware of the destructive nature of his sin, so he resolved to establish certain priorities and principles in his life in his effort to live entirely for the glory of God.
+He helped pave the way for us as he prefaced his seventy resolutions with these words:

-These simple, introductory words of Edwards not only provide us with a glimpse into the mind of one of history’s greatest minds, they provide us with a glorious insight into the heart of a young man whose heart had been humbled and mastered by the Lord God Almighty.
+These simple introductory words of Edwards not only provide us with a glimpse into the mind of one of history’s greatest thinkers, but they also provide us with a glorious insight into the heart of a young man who had been humbled and mastered by the Lord God Almighty.
 We would therefore do well to consider Edwards’ prefatory remarks as we seek to glorify God and enjoy Him forever in our churches, our homes, and our hearts.

 “Being sensible,” Edwards begins his preface—we must be sensible, reasonable, in making resolutions.
-If we set ourselves about the business of hastily making resolutions as the result of our grand illusions of sinless perfection, it is likely that we will not merely fail in our attempt to keep such resolutions, we will likely be less inclined to make any further resolutions for similar desired ends.
-We must go about making resolutions with genuine prayer and thorough study of God’s Word.
+If we hastily make resolutions out of an illusion of sinless perfection, it is likely that we will not merely fail in our attempt to keep such resolutions but that we will likely be less inclined to make any further resolutions for similar desired ends.
+We must go about making resolutions with genuine prayer and out of a thorough study of God’s Word.
 Our resolutions must be in accord with the Word of God; therefore, any resolution we make must necessarily allow us to fulfill all our particular callings in life.
 We must consider all the implications of our resolutions and be careful to make resolutions with others in mind, even if it means implementing new resolutions incrementally over time.

 “I am unable to do anything without God’s help,” Edwards admits.
-We must be sensible in grasping the simple truth that every resolution must be made in dependence on God.
+We must be honest in grasping the simple truth that every resolution must be made in dependence on God.
 And while every Christian would respond by saying, “Well, of course we must depend on God for all things,” most Christians have been sold the world’s bill of goods.
-They think that once they become dependent on God, then they will have immediate strength.
-They mimic the world’s mantra: “Whatever doesn’t kill me will make me stronger.”
+They think that once they become dependent on God, they will have immediate strength.
+They repeat the world’s mantra: “Whatever doesn’t kill me will make me stronger.”
 While the principle is generally true, such thinking can foster an attitude of proud independence.
-We must understand that in being able to do all things through Christ who strengthens us means that we must depend on His strength continuously in order to do all things and to keep all our resolutions (Eph.
-3:16; Col. 1:11).
-In truth, whatever doesn’t kill us, by God’s conforming grace, makes us weak so that in our weakness we will rely continuously on the strength of our Lord (2 Cor.
+We must understand that being able to do all things through Christ who strengthens us means that we must depend on His strength continuously in order to do all things and to keep all our resolutions (Eph.
+3:16; Phil.
+4:13; Col. 1:11).
+In truth, whatever doesn’t kill us makes us weak, by God’s conforming grace, so that in our weakness we will rely continuously on the strength of our Lord (2 Cor.
 12:7–10).

-“So far as they are agreeable to his will for Christ’s sake.”
+“So far as they are agreeable to His will for Christ’s sake.”
 We cannot resolve to do anything with a presumptuous attitude before God.
 The whole matter of making resolutions is not just goal setting so that we might have happier lives.
-We are called by God to live according to His will, not our own—for Christ’s sake, not our own—for it is not unto us but unto Him that all glory belongs (Ps.
+We are called by God to live according to His will, not our own—for Christ’s sake, not our own—for it is not to us but to Him that all glory belongs (Ps.
 115:1).